yellows8/3ds_homemenuhax/README.md

 This flaw still exists with system-version 10.1.0-X, the newest version this flaw was checked for at the time of writing.
 Last system-version this haxx was successfully tested with: 10.1.0-X.

+The initial release archive only supported USA, EUR, and JPN.
+The latest git also supports KOR, which should be included in the next release.
+TWN can't be supported currently.
+CHN isn't supported since the last Home Menu update(v7.0) was before themes even existed in Home Menu.

 # Building
 Just run "make", or even "make clean && make".
 For building ROP binaries which can be used for general homemenu ROP, this can be used: "{make clean &&} make ropbins". "make bins" is the same as "make", except building the .lz is skipped.